Buttock Lift Surgery Cost and Procedure Information

-The surgeon and anaesthetist will talk through these potential risks before the patient has their procedure along with pre- and post-operative care advice.
-It is important that patients follow the surgeon’s specific advice as it will help reduce the chance of any risks and complications occurring.
+The surgeon and anaesthetist will talk through these potential risks before the patient has their procedure, along with pre-and post-operative care advice.
+Patients must follow the surgeon’s specific advice to help reduce the chance of any risks and complications occurring.

 Bleeding and bruising